-Two years ago I decided to scale down pub gigs, forced myself to forget American Pie and the Boxer, and focus on my music.
+A few years ago I decided to scale down pub gigs, forced myself to forget American Pie and the Boxer, and focus on my music.
 I also booked myself onto a songwriting workshop with Steve Tilston and Christine Collister at a remote retreat north of Loch Ness, Moniack Mhor.
 This gave me massive impetus and a lot more skills and this was topped up in 2014 with an equally momentous experience in the same place with Boo Hewerdine and Edwina Hayes.

 I now have a full repertoire of original songs, two terrific musicians backing me in Allyson Craigan and John Davis, and continue to write regularly, having also recently discovered the pleasure of co-writing with people I met at Moniack Mhor.

 That’s it up to now!
 Lots more I could have mentioned and much more to come!